Why You Shouldn't Weigh Yourself Daily

 Weight management is a day to day struggle.
 Whether you’re trying to lose weight or trying to gain weight, it’s a minute to minute, hour to hour battle with hunger, tiredness, dieting and exercise that will leave you feeling exhausted.

 However, behind the constant exhaustion is a quiet and apprehensive excitement to see your progress and get your hands on some tangible results for all your hard work.
-This is where most people will hop on the scales and see how their weight has improved.
+There is an anticipation when stepping on the scale as you eagerly await proof your weight has improved.
 Some people might even do this daily.

-However, weighing yourself daily can actually have a negative effect on your weight journey and here are a few reasons why you should perhaps think about skipping the scales 6 days out of the week.
+However, weighing yourself so regularly can actually have a negative effect on your weight journey and here are a few reasons why you should perhaps think about skipping the scales 6 days out of the week.

 When people hear that our bodies are 60% water, they tend to assume that this is always the case, that the amount of water in our bodies is constant.
 There’s a misunderstanding that our body (assuming we’re well hydrated) has a maximum level of water in it that’s always the same.